R1chi33333/Virtual-Agents/README.md

-# VR Study: Identity Continuity & User Relationship with Multi-Form Virtual Agents
+# VR Study: One Soul, Many Forms: How Identity Contiuity in Multi-Form VR Agents Influences User Credibility, Rapport, and Emotional Connectedness

 ## Study Overview
 Four open-source VR demos are used, each featuring a different **agent form**.